Nexmo/nexmo-developer/_api/application.md

 Parameter | Description | Required
 -- | -- | --
 `name` | The name of your application. | Yes
 `type` | The Nexmo product or products that you access with this application.
-Currently only `voice` is supported. | Yes `answer_url` | The URL where your webhook delivers the Nexmo Call Control Object that governs this call.
+Currently only `voice` and `messages` are supported. | Yes
+`answer_url` | The URL where your webhook delivers the Nexmo Call Control Object that governs this call.
 As soon as your user answers a call Nexmo makes a request to `answer_url`. | Yes
 `answer_method` | The HTTP method used to make the request to `answer_url`.
 The default value is `GET`. | No `event_url` | Nexmo sends event information asynchronously to this URL when status changes. | Yes